Ranked: 43 WEIRD food pairings that work so well they've gone viral

 8. Chocolate and chilli

-Pairing cacao and chilli dates back to the Aztec era and many modern chefs still swear by adding a few squares of dark chocolate to dishes like chilli con carne.
-The chocolate gifts depth to the sauce and balances the acidity of the tomatoes.
-Alternatively, adding chilli to drinking chocolate is also a big thing; the creamy, sweet taste of chocolate works well against the subtle heat of chilli.
+Pairing cacao and chilli dates back to the Aztec era and many modern chefs still swear by adding a few squares of dark chocolate to certain dishes.
+In chilli con carne. for instance, chocolate gifts depth to the sauce and balances the acidity of the tomatoes.
+Adding chilli to drinking chocolate is also a big thing; the creamy, sweet taste of chocolate works well against the subtle heat of chilli.

 7. Fries and milkshake

-Some fast food fans love dipping fries in their milkshake.
-For others, it's a horrifying thought.
-This combination actually works because of the sweet and salty, hot and cold dynamic.
-The contrasts balance each other and are exciting to the tastebuds in a similar way to fried ice cream and affogato (hot coffee poured over ice cream).
+For some fast food fans, the thought of dipping fries in milkshakes is horrifying.
+But the combination works because of the sweet and salty, hot and cold dynamic.
+The contrasts balance each other and are exciting to the tastebuds in a similar way to affogato (hot coffee poured over ice cream).
 The fries also become a useful tool for scooping up ice cream when it’s too thick to suck through a straw.
 In 2016, McDonald’s even approved the hack by asking its Facebook followers: “What’s your favourite flavour to dunk your fries in?"

 5. Apple, salt and pepper